 Once you’ve chosen your business name, you’ll want to run it through the ringer!

 First, make sure your business name won’t be listed with other less desirable brands or products.
-If someone searches you on Google, the last thing you want is to be listed in the middle of a bunch of plumbing supplies, or in between news stories covering terrorist activities!
+If someone searches you on Google, the last thing you want is to be listed in the middle of a bunch of plumbing supplies.
+Even worse is to be listed with news stories of terrorist activities!

-A lot of innocent businesses that were named “ISIS” decided to rebrand this past year, as you can imagine.
-Though you can’t predict the future, you can at least make sure you don’t walk into that type of situation due to poor research.
+A lot of innocent businesses that were named “ISIS” decided to rebrand, as you can imagine.
+Although you can’t predict the future, you can at least make sure you don’t walk into that type of situation due to poor research.

-Next, test your dog grooming business name with a small sample of potential customers.
+Next, test your dog grooming business name with a small sample of potential clients.
 Ask them what they think of the name: does it interest them?
 Confuse them?
-Would they give the business a chance, based on that name?
-An impartial and honest reviewer might uncover some issues that you’ve overlooked.
+Would they give your business a chance based on that name?
+An impartial and honest reviewer might uncover some issues that you might have overlooked.

 A final word of advice… at the end of the day, be sure that you choose a business name that you like!